how we work

 Developing, delivering and evaluating evidence-informed education and training in nutrition and health.
 Key areas of work are:

-Summer School in Applied Human Nutrition
+Summer School and Foundation Certificate in Applied Human Nutrition

 Annual International Summit on Medical/Public Health Nutrition Education and Research